sottakuapp/sottaku-yomitan/CONTRIBUTING.md

 Immediately you should see the "Welcome" page!

-Note: Yomitan may or may not update when you make and save new code changes locally.
+Note: Sottaku-Yomitan may or may not update when you make and save new code changes locally.
 It depends on what file you've changed.
-Yomitan runs as collection of two programs.
+Sottaku-Yomitan runs as collection of two programs.
 There is the background process called the "service worker" and there is the frontend called the "content_script".
 The frontend will reload on save, but to update the backend you need to click on the update icon next to the extension in `chrome://extensions/`.
 If you make changes to the manifest you will need to rerun `npm run build` to regenerate the manifest file.

 ### Loading a build into Firefox browser